 Supporting the Future

 Missouri River Energy Services (MRES) has established a scholarship program to assist high school seniors with educational pursuits that are related to the electric industry.
 Up to 10 scholarships will be granted each year in two categories.
-Scholarship materials will be available in March 2018.
+The scholarship deadline is March 15, 2018.

 1) Scholarships for Full-Time Undergraduate Studies